What do to do with your leftover coffee grounds?

 Pro top: Elevate your scrub to the next level by adding essential oils (such as peppermint) or vanilla extract to your next batch.
 Never add essential oils directly to your skin always dilute first.
 Learn more here.

 4. Give your hair a treatment

-5. Deodorise your fridge
+5. Deodorize your fridge

 6. Clean your fireplace

-7. Minimise furniture scratches
+7. Minimize furniture scratches

 Do you have any other tips how to reuse coffee grounds?
 Let us know in the comments.